 - Clerk Name: Russell Porter

 - Clerk Telephone: 01865 793 736

 Matthew Curtis has been recognised as a Leading Junior in the Legal 500 for the last 5 years.
-He has been described as a “very competent barrister” who is “calm and effective” and, who “shows thorough preparation and meticulous attention to detail”.
-He has been given particular praise for his “excellent commercial and communication skills.”
+He has been described as “calm and effective” and acknowledged as showing “meticulous attention to detail”.
+He has been given particular praise for his “excellent commercial and communication skills”.

 - A 5-day disability discrimination and unfair dismissal case, acting for the Appellant on appeal to the EAT